Juliet-Simpson/Save-The-Dolphins/README.md

 ---
 ### **User Stories**

-Users searching for party catering will want to see the gallery paictures and downlaodable menu/pricelist.
+Users searching for party catering will want to see the gallery pictures and downlaodable menu/pricelist.

 Business owners would like to know about supply capabilities, details of which can be found in the about page.
 The contact form is available to discuss their requirements further.